Ender-Development/EnderModpackTweaks/FEATURES.md

 - tweak the rock type that generates in the world
 - you can now specify the weight of each rock type
+- now also allows ignitions from items that extend the base FlintAndSteelItem class

 ### [Quark](https://www.curseforge.com/minecraft/mc-mods/quark-rotn-edition)